Makalu Base camp Trek

 When to Trek?

 The climate in the Makalu base camp trek region is quite erratic.
 The weather is unpredictable when traveling.
-In the high Himalayas, it becomes tough to trek from early December to February due to the harsh winter.
+In the high Himalayas, it becomes challenging to trek from early December to February due to the harsh winter.

 Apart from that, you may go on a safe trekking expedition at any time of the year.
 It’s best to enjoy authentic Makalu base camp trekking in the Himalayas between mid-September and late November in the autumn.
 It is also better to walk between March and May in the spring.
 If you can join one of the several regional festivals, you may gain a further sense of the customs and cultures of the locals.